ysdragon/ring-sublime/README.md

 ## Features

-- Support for keywords, comments, strings, and more
+- Support for keywords, comments, strings, etc.
+- Support for keyword and function completions.

 ## Installation